tumelosizani/Supply-Chain-Management/README.md

 * Fork the repository and contribute.
 * Provide feedback and suggestions.

-Thank you for checking out this basic SCM system!
+Thank you for checking out this basic SCM system!# Supply-Chain-Management